Episode 43 – How these 5 rules will inspire you to be fit and healthy

 For a cheesy and simple example to outline this step:

 Dream: I want to be sexy

 What: I want to lose 5 kg

-Here, you can see that the daily “’how’ actions” help to fulfil the needs required to achieve the Dream.
+Here, you can see that the daily “’how’ actions” help to fulfill the needs required to achieve the Dream.

 4. Find your measure

 How do you know you’re progressing?

 Finding your measure is the next step in the five rules to inspire you to stay fit and healthy.
 This is an important step to help not only reinforce motivation but also to prove to yourself that you’re moving closer to your wildest dreams!

 Look at different ways to record your journey.
 It may be a photo, video log, journal, belt or favourite clothes, or simple markers you develop with your doctor or trainer like resting heart rate, blood pressure, cholesterol levels.
 Other methods may include, your best time and total distance.